LazyRen/LazyRen.github.io/_posts/devlog/development/2020-12-29-oh-my-zsh-setup.md

 ## Install Theme

-Install theme that you want.
+Install the theme that you want.
 I personally moved from [Pure theme] to [Powerlevel10k].
 (AFAIK, [Powerlevel10k] is [faster](https://gist.github.com/romkatv/7cbab80dcbc639003066bb68b9ae0bbf) than [Pure theme] and supports various options to personalize look & functions)